Eastern Michigan University: Traditions

-Residence halls & apartments
+Residence halls and apartments

 Eastern Michigan University has 14 residence halls.
 As of Fall 2014 first-year only residence halls will include Putnam and Phelps.
 Upperclassmen student living options include: the Village, Buell, and the three apartment complexes.
 Sellers, Wise, Walton, Downing, Wise, Hill, Hoyt, Pittman and Best house all students, regardless of class ranking.
 Honors students are housed in Downing and Best Halls.
 Past locations included Jones and Goddard Halls.
 Eastern also offers faculty, staff and family housing options in Cornell Courts, and Westview apartments.

 According to the university, approximately 5,000 students live on campus.
 In the fall of 2010, EMU began housing some full-time students in the Village Complex from Washtenaw Community College, which is less than half a mile away, however the program ended in 2011 when housing enrollment went up.

 In 2011, Eastern Michigan became the first university in Michigan and the eighth nationwide to offer a targeted program to house single parents with their children on campus.
 Called "Keys to Degrees", the program will house single-parent families near each other in one of Eastern Michigan's on-campus apartment complexes, and will offer extra academic and personal support to enrollees.

 Dining services at EMU are operated by Chartwells Higher Education.
 Facilities include one buffet-style dining hall, two à la carte dining halls, the Student Center food court, and convenience stores across campus.

-In June of 2022, Eastern Michigan finalized plans to invest $200 million into a long-term renovation and addition to the campus' residence halls, including the renovation of all existing residence halls and the construction of two new residence halls.
+In June 2022, Eastern Michigan finalized plans to invest $200 million into a long-term renovation and addition to the campus' residence halls, including the renovation of all existing residence halls and the construction of two new residence halls.